 In late December 1835, Maj.
 Francis Dade received orders to reinforce Fort King (near present-day Ocala), with the 107 regulars under his command.
 As the column neared the fort on December 28, Dade, who had been anticipating an ambush for days, grew lax and recalled his scouts.
 His decision proved fatal.

 The U.S. efforts to subjugate the Seminole turned into a long and costly campaign.
 The fighting finally petered out in 1842, without a formal agreement to end hostilities.
 The war inflicted grievous harm on the Seminole people.
-About 3,000 died during the conflict, including women and children.
-Most of the survivors moved west, but several hundred refused to accept defeat and took refuge in the Everglades region.
+An uncounted number died and about 3,000 were forced to relocate west.
+However, several hundred refused to accept defeat and retreated into the Everglades region, where they continued to defy efforts to remove them.

 The U.S. dead numbered over 1,400.

-In June 1842, Col. William J. Worth ordered the remains of every U.S. soldier who perished during the war transported to St. Augustine for permanent interment in the burial plot at the Army’s St. Francis Barracks.
-Worth also asked all officers and enlisted personnel in Florida to contribute a day’s pay from their salary to erect a monument to Dade and his men.
+In June 1842, the Army proposed transporting the remains of every U.S. soldier who perished during the war to St. Augustine for permanent interment in the burial plot at the Army’s St. Francis Barracks.
+Colonel William J. Worth also asked all officers and enlisted personnel in Florida to contribute a day’s pay from their salary to erect a monument to Dade and his men.

 He intended to use the donations to construct three “suitable vaults” covered by “unostentatious monuments” for the deceased.
 The vaults were finished and the remains buried in a large ceremony held on August 15.
 Three five-foot tall pyramids stood above the vaults.
 The pyramids were made of coquina, a porous limestone rock composed of seashell fragments native to the area.
 A smooth layer of stucco painted white coated their exterior.

 The memorial attracted its share of visitors, but interest in the pyramids and obelisk waned over time.
 In the early 20th century, other sites related to the Dade ambush and the Seminole War came to overshadow this one.
 In 1921, the Florida state legislature appropriated funds to create a memorial park at the spot where the battle occurred.
-Initially known as the Dade Massacre Park, the state park has become a popular destination for locales and day-trippers interested in exploring its history or enjoying its many outdoor attractions.
+Initially known as the Dade Massacre Park, the state park has become a popular destination for locals and day-trippers interested in exploring its history or enjoying its many outdoor attractions.

 In 1973, VA assumed responsibility for most of the Army’s national cemeteries, including St. Augustine.
 By then, Florida’s subtropical climate had worn away the stucco exterior of the three Dade Pyramids.
 VA chose to maintain the pyramids in the condition they were received, meaning without the whitewashed stucco.
 While the Dade Battlefield Historic State Park draws a crowd to its annual reenactment of the battle, VA performs the somber task of ensuring that the first and oldest memorialization of the U.S. soldiers who died in the Second Seminole War is properly preserved.